Previous dayFebruary 10, 2026Next day

 9.4 km---✓ ReviewedUSGS →

-At 22:08 UTC on February 10, 2026, a magnitude 2.2 tremor occurred 13 km W of Stanton, Texas.
+Reports of a magnitude 2.2 earthquake 13 km W of Stanton, Texas came in on February 10, 2026 at 22:08 UTC.
 This event falls inside the aftershock decay of a nearby magnitude 2.8 earthquake that occurred about 1 hours earlier.
-The event originated approximately 9.4 km below the surface, classifying it as shallow crustal.
+At a depth of 9.4 km, the event was shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
 Geolocation places the event at 32.108°N, -101.924°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-02-10